Chronic Illness in Malaysia: Strategies for preventing Diabetes, Hypertension, and Obesity

 They are long-term health conditions that can affect a person's physical, emotional, and social well-being.

-Most chronic illnesses cannot be cured, they can be managed with the right medical treatment and lifestyle changes such as diet and exercise.
+Most chronic illnesses cannot be cured, but can be managed with the right medical treatment and lifestyle changes such as diet and exercise.
 Thus, regular check-ups with healthcare providers and ongoing care and support may be necessary.

 Chronic illnesses can be expensive to manage, resulting in significant medical bills, lost income, and reduced productivity.
 They can affect people of all ages but are more common among older adults.